morgade/grow-budget-advisor/README.md

 ### Instructions

 The solution was developed as a self contained application that can be deployed to a container or executed locally.
 The Maven build will create a Jar file.
 To run the application just use java -jar command on XXX-0.0.1-SNAPSHOT.jar.
+With current configurations, the embedded server will start serving on port 8080.

 Sign-ing with the user: 'dennis' and password: 'grow' to load some pre-defined data and start having some financial fun.